detekt/detekt/docs/pages/documentation/potential-bugs.md

 ### UnsafeCast

-Reports casts which are unsafe.
-In case the cast is not possible it will throw an exception.
+Reports casts that will never succeed.

 **Severity**: Defect